 - Attach a wrist strap to an unpainted surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 seconds. - 3.
-If necessary, remove the TPMD card from its antistatic package. - 4.
-Install the TPMD card as follows: - a.
-Gently push the card (A) straight into its slot on the system backplane. - b.
-Push the tab (B) in the direction shown to fit the card into its position.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 seconds. - 9.
+Remove the existing adapter assembly by sliding the retainers (A) into the open position.
+Unlatch the blue locking latches (B) on the adapter assembly by pushing them together and pulling them up into the open position, and then lift the adapter out of the system.